CAADE/CAADE/docs/Solution/Solution-Docker.rst

 Deployment model
 ----------------
-CAADE is made up a of a set of services and micro-services to deliver capabilities to the :ref:'Actor-Developer'.
+CAADE is made up a of a set of services and micro-services to deliver capabilities to the :ref:`Actor-Developer`.
 The Service architect shown in the deployment model is an example of an implementation of a CAADE architecture.